vighneshiyer/vighneshiyer.com/content/misc/chiplet_research.md

 Taping out a chiplet-based system in academia is worthwhile even if there is no fundamental research agenda.
 It could motivate research based on annoyances encountered during the tapeout, and it will be the first academic 2.5D integration of many large RISC-V SoCs.

+### Can We Model Thermal Effects of 3D Stacking?

+A potentially feasible research avenue is to model the dynamic thermal profile of stacked logic dies.
+Such modeling might reveal ways to physically stagger core and cache logic from die to die to mitigate hot spots and make traditional cooling techniques viable.
+This is an area that academics have worked on in the past: building thermal models from detailed CAD simulations of a die that is activity-driven.

+This area might be suitable for a lab that already has background in thermal modeling, but it is difficult to start from scratch.
+Furthermore, modeling the effects of thermal activity between 2 dies requires knowledge of materials and low-level physics simulations, which would require external collaboration.

+### Can we Model the Performance Implications of 3D Die Stacking?

+Modeling performance benefits of die stacking is reasonable, as long as the hypothesized physical stack is confirmed to be viable, manufacturable, and a good thermal and die-to-die IO model exists.
+This is not much different than modeling a multi-socket system, except with lower latencies to communicate between the two sockets.